 Dr. Adam Ford.
 Adam is an assistant professor of restoration ecology and nominee for a Tier II Canada Research Chair.
 Dr. Ford has published over 20 peer‐reviewed papers on ungulate‐predator ecology in East Africa, trophic cascades, and the effects of disturbance on carnivores, deer, and elk in the Rocky Mountains.
 He is now leading new research on human‐wildlife conflict and predator‐prey ecology across British Columbia.

-Jesse Zeeman.
-Jesse wears a lot of hats, and he works hard to promote conservation and habitat protection.
-He works with the BC Wildlife Federation doing advocacy work for conservation and fish and wildlife managemt.
+Jesse Zeman wears many hats and works hard to promote conservation and habitat protection.
+He works with the BC Wildlife Federation doing advocacy work for conservation and fish and wildlife management.